sumn2u/learn-javascript/en/basics/equality.md

 # Equality

-Programmers frequently need to determine the equality of variables in relation to other variables.
+While writing a program we frequently need to determine the equality of variables in relation to other variables.
 This is done using an equality operator.
 The most basic equality operator is the `==` operator.
 This operator does everything it can to determine if two variables are equal, even if they are not of the same type.

 For example, assume: